learn-the-web/topics/javascript-effects.md

 }
 ```

-All the Javascript needs to do is add the `js-box-fade` class, then the `transition` will just automatically trigger.
+All the JavaScript needs to do is add the `js-box-fade` class, then the `transition` will just automatically trigger.

 ### Listening for animations to end